Marseille – Tips

 Cherbourg | via Le Mans: N13, A84, A88, A28, A85, A71, A72, A47, A7 | 10:15 hours | via Paris: 7:30 hours |

-Air: From both Paris airports, many flights per day, direct to Marseilles.
-1 hour 15.
+Air: From both Paris airports, many flights per day, direct to Marseille, 1 hour 15.
 The airport also as many international flights daily.

 Ouibus

-There is a very good transportation system in Marseilles, with a very good and encompassing bus route and two metro lines.
+There is a very good transportation system in Marseille, with a very good and encompassing bus route and two metro lines.
 Prices are cheap.

 Restaurants

-TIP: If you are going to eat in a restaurant in Marseilles, you will need to try a Bouillabaisse, a meal invented in Marseilles.
+TIP: If you are going to eat in a restaurant in Marseille, you will need to try a Bouillabaisse, a meal invented in Marseille.
 You will not regret it.
 One of the top places to eat is the Miramar located at the old harbour.
 It’s expensive, but worth it.

 Hotels